samkennerly/chengdu/README.md

 ```
 Python .venv (3.14.2)
 ```
 - Click on the version number (Mine is `3.14.2`.
-Yours might be different) to open a popup.
+Yours might be different.) to open a popup.
 Select the environment you want.

 **Caution:** VSCode automatically removed this on my machine.
-To fix it, right-click on any empty space in the `Status Bar` (it's the bar at the far bottom of the screen) and click `Python interpreter`.
+To fix it, right-click on any empty space in the `Status Bar` (the bar at the far bottom of the screen) and click `Python interpreter`.